 Help Your Teen Follow Through On Plans

 This can be a slow, painful process, as mostly you will get a lot of “I don’t knows.”
 If you have some extra money, there are many great programs that cater to particular interests of teens.
 If they want a job, expecting that they will have any idea of how to go about looking for one is unrealistic.
 Do this together, making a list of the kinds of places that are of interest to them, and then drive them around to pick up applications, and sit with them as they fill them out.
 If you just say to your teen, go get some applications; and have you filled out those applications?
 Probably not much will happen.
 I worked in a work/study program for 14 years with teens, and rarely did I find a teen who felt confident enough to follow through on expectations.
 What looks like laziness is actually low-self esteem.

 Set Clear Expectations And Provide Incentive For Teens

 It is important to let them know that if there don’t seem to be any jobs, and volunteering or interning is the fallback, that you will provide them with some kind of stipend.
 But, and this is important, if they choose to be idle, and do neither, then you will choose not to provide them with any summer spending money.
 Sitting around with both nothing to do and no money is not fun, and will get old really really fast.
 So provide incentive and reward for those idle minds, and keep that devil at bay.

-What types of tips would you share for parenting teens?
+I hope these teenagers summer tips help you work together with your teen to come up with a productive plan.
+What types of tips would you share for parenting teens during summer?
 What types of activities have you found successful for your teens over the summer?